NRenella/californiaRolls/README.md

-<p>IMPORTANT: flowers start at 4 days untrimmed so that the user can see an untended plant.
+<p>IMPORTANT: Flowers start at 4 days untrimmed so that the user can see an untended plant.
            Tree also starts at 2 days untrimmed and shrubs starts at 1 day unfertilized. </P>
 <p>In this code we simulate having to tend a garden with flowers trees and shrubs.</p>
 It will take count of what day it is and if a plant hasnt been tended to for three days it will give you a warning